ucgmsim/Pre-processing/bin_process/README.md

 poe /nesi/projects/nesi00213/EMOD3D/Mpi/Emod3d/V3.0.4/bin/powerpc-AIX-nesi2/emod3d-mpi -args "par=e3d.par"

 ```
 Submit the job.

 ```
 llsubmit run_emod3d.ll
 ```

-This will produce a number of xxxx_xyts.e3d and xxxx_seis.e3d files under OutBin.
+This will produce a number of *_xyts-????.e3d and *_seis-????.e3d files under OutBin.

 Examine/edit post_emod3d.ll.
 This has a number of steps organized to execute in series/parallel.

 + merge_tsP3 -> gen_ts
 + winbin_aio -> hf -> bb

-Except for merge_tsP3, all steps are single process jobs.
-Just pay attention to wall_clock_limit.
+Except for merge_tsP3, all steps are single process jobs (merge_tsP3 uses 4 processes, and found to be adequate even for a very large job).
+You may need to edit wall_clock_limit, but it is most likely unnecessary.
-The specified wall_clock_limit's have been tested sufficient.
+Note that merge_tsP3 assumes that all the *xyts-????.e3d files are kept in **OutBin** directory, and the merged file will be also stored there.
 ```
 # @ shell = /bin/bash
 #